otvam/pypeec/docs/content/method.rst

 * The number of mutual inductances increases quadratically with the number of cells.
 * The matrix describing the equation system is not sparse (due to the dense inductance matrix).
+* The computational cost is becoming problematic for large systems.
-* The computational cost and the memory requirement are becoming problematic for large systems.
+* The memory requirement is becoming problematic for large systems.

 FFT-Accelerated PEEC Method
 ---------------------------